javascript-tutorial/server/README.md

 # Dev mode

-If you'd like to edit the server code (assuming you're familiar with Node.js), *not* the tutorial text, then there are two steps to make that easy.
+If you'd like to edit the server code (assuming you're familiar with Node.js), *not* the tutorial text, then there are two steps to do.

 First, run the command that imports (and caches) the tutorial:

 ```
 cd /js/javascript-tutorial-server
-NODE_LANG=en TUTORIAL_ROOT=/js/javascript-tutorial-ru npm run gulp jsengine:koa:tutorial:import
+NODE_LANG=en TUTORIAL_ROOT=/js/javascript-tutorial-en npm run gulp jsengine:koa:tutorial:import
 ```

 In the code above, `NODE_LANG` sets server language, while `TUTORIAL_ROOT` is the full path to tutorial repo, by default is `/js/javascript-tutorial-$NODE_LANG`.